ImperialCollegeLondon/pyrealm/docs/source/index.md

 # The `pyrealm` package

 :::{admonition} Version 2.0.0
-The `pyrealm` package has just updated to version 2.
+The `pyrealm` package has just been updated to version 2.0.0.
 There are a quite a few breaking changes to the previous version, documented in the [migration guide](users/versions.md) to help update existing code.
 We strongly recommend upgrading to the new version.
 :::